SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 16. Choose **Next**, and then choose **Finish**, and wait until the database is created.
 After it is created, choose **Close** to close the wizard.

-17. Return to the [Azure Management Portal](https://manage.windowsazure.com/) to verify that the Northwind database was created successfully.
+17. Return to the [Azure portal](https://ms.portal.azure.com) to verify that the Northwind database was created successfully.
 You should see it listed on the **sql databases** screen.

     ![Shows a list of all SQL databases, including Northwind](media/036b4252-f57b-4f39-9f60-ddaa30daf23c.png)